ibm-cloud-docs/Cloudant/api/creating_views.md

 ### No reducer
 {: #no-reducer}

-A view definition inside a design document is permitted to have no reduce attribute, indicating that no query-time aggregation will be performed.
+A view definition inside a design document is permitted to have no reduce attribute, indicating that no query-time aggregation is performed.

 ```json
 {